PXLWidgets/php-composer-version/README.md

 3. Above changes are committed with a message of the version number
 4. The created commit is tagged with the version number

+[View changelog.][changelog]

 ## installation

-- Install the package from npm:
+Install the package from npm, either globally for your system, or locally in the project.
+It depends on your needs which approach to take.

 ```bash
 $ npm install --save-dev @pxlwidgets/php-composer-version
 ```

-- Add a script executing the installed executable to your project's `package.json`:
+If you choose to install globally the script should be available under the name `php-composer-version`.
+Otherwise add an npm script that has access to the local version to `package.json`:

 ```json
 {